omgnetwork/ios-sdk/README.md

 - `from`: an optional address that belongs to the user, use primary wallet address if not specified
 - `to`: the destination address
 - `amount`: The amount of token to send
-- `mintedTokenId`: The id of the token to send
+- `tokenId`: The id of the token to send

 #### Generate a transaction request